About Us

 From these experiences working and living in socially, politically, and environmentally distinct communities throughout California, Sabrina celebrates a deepened relationship with these parts of the earth and holds the belief that any true environmental healing depends on social change that centers questions of equity.
 She holds particular excitement for the potential of urban farms to create physically and emotionally nourishing green spaces in urbanized areas and serve as epicenters of community building.
 She looks forward to contributing and learning from the wonderful MESA community of team members, partners, and program participants.

-<span class="name">Katherine Riebe</span> <span class="position">Senior Instructor, TAAP</span>
+Picture of <span class="name">Katherine Riebe</span> <span class="position">Senior Instructor, TAAP</span>

 Katherine Riebe Senior Instructor, TAAP